Salmankotakuth/Django_study/README.md

 **3. Create a Django Model for Table**

-Define a model for the table you want to create.
+Define a model for the table you want to create in models.py of the app folder.
 For example, if you want to create a table for storing student information:
 ```
-# myapp/models.py
+# peojectApp/models.py
 from django.db import models

 class Student(models.Model):